-The Wessex Bowls League was founded in 1983 as a premier bowls league offering top class competition to major indoor clubs on a regular basis.
-It was run under the ever watchful eye of Mike Stanley who until recently was the only Secretary.
+The Wessex Bowls League was founded in 1983 as a Men's premier bowls league offering top class competition to major indoor clubs on a regular basis.
+It was designed to mirror the Denny Cup National competition and was run under the ever watchful eye of Mike Stanley who until recently was the only Secretary.
 This role has now been taken over by Peter Stewart (see Officers tab for contact).

-There are currently 49 clubs in the league spanning 12 counties and there are plans for further expansion.
-In 2017-8 we welcome Atherley to the League and welcome back Clevedon.
-The League comprises six regions, each containing up to ten clubs stretching from Plymouth in the West to Rivermead in the East, Church Cresley in the North and Bournemouth in the South.
-Regional winners and runner –up plus four other clubs qualify for the League play offs – the start of the knock out phase of the League Championship at the end of each season. (see Regions tab).
+There are currently 54 clubs in the league spanning 12 counties and there are plans for further expansion.
+In 2022-23 we welcome Banister Park, Palmerston, Victory, Barwell, Nottingham, Whiteknights and and a second team from West Berks to the League.
+The League has been reshaped and now comprises seven regions, each containing up to nine clubs stretching from St Andrews in the West to Whiteknights in the East, Nottingham in the North and Bournemouth in the South.
+Regional winners and runner –up qualify for the League play offs – the start of the knock out phase of the League Championship at the end of each season. (see Regions tab).